Learning how to machine, install and grind valve seats, can help solve many, valve leakage and valve burning issues.

 The Switch To Aluminum Cylinder Heads

 The cylinder heads today are mostly aluminum.
-With the exception of diesels and truck engines.
+With the exception of some diesel and truck engines.
 These heads have inserts already fitted at the factory.
-Meanwhile, this has contributed to the growth in the seat insert market, at the (OEM) level.
+Meanwhile, this has contributed to the growth of the seat insert market, at the (OEM) level.

 When the time arrives for these heads to be rebuilt, they are often cracked around the valve pocket areas.
 But, before welding the cracks, the valve seats must be removed.